Why Parks?

 However, 3 out of 4 children in under-resourced neighborhoods can’t walk to a safe park.
 Teens in low-income communities are half as likely to have access to parks as their peers in more affluent neighborhoods.
 A recent Trust for Public Land study concluded that parks in under-resourced neighborhoods are half the size and four times more crowded than parks in wealthier neighborhoods.

-New City Parks (NCP) was launched in the fall of 2019 to address park access inequities.
+New City Parks (NCP) was launched in 2020 to address park access inequities.
 Under the leadership of Rose Harvey, former Commissioner of NY State Parks and previously National Director of Urban Programs for the Trust for Public Land, NCP works with communities to realize their visions of safe, appealing, and well-designed parks.

-NCP currently has fourteen projects underway in five cities in the Northeast.
+NCP currently has twenty-one projects underway in seven cities in the Northeast.
 We have raised significant private funding to provide community outreach and pre-development, engineering, and design services to make these parks ready for transformation.
 This private investment is now leveraging over $34 million dollars in primarily public capital funding for the construction of our park projects.
-Four parks have been fully renovated and are being stewarded and programmed in collaboration with our community partners.
+Six parks are fully renovated, open to the public, and are being stewarded and programmed in collaboration with our community partners.